 NATIONAL OUTCOME A well-developed, well-educated, qualified cadre of citizens ACHIEVEMENTS For the fiscal 2020 period, 28,534 students in post-secondary and tertiary education benefitted from the GATE Programme.
 GATE funding was provided to three (3) more disciplines in areas that will support national priority needs including entrepreneurship and innovation.
 BENEFICIARY CATEGORY Students of undergraduate and postgraduate level programmes at public, preapproved private and regional Tertiary Level Institutions (TLIs) INITIATIVE GOVERNMENT ASSISTANCE FOR TUITION EXPENSES (GATE) The Government Assistance for Tuition Expenses Programme (GATE) is managed by the Funding and Grants Administration Division (FGAD) of the Ministry of Education.
 The Programme seeks to provide financial assistance, to cover the cost of tuition fees, to all qualified citizens of Trinidad and Tobago pursuing approved tertiary level programmes at local and regional public and private institutions.
 On completion of their studies, persons benefiting from the programme are required to complete a period of national service commensurate with the value of the grant.
 The implementation of a Means Test is now in effect to determine access to the GATE Programme.
-Uundergraduate students are to be funded as follows: i. where the household income is \$10,000 per month or less, students will be eligible for 100% funding; ii. where the household income is above \$10,000 per month but less than \$30,000, students will be required to pay 55% of tuition fees.
-Postgraduate students are to be funded as follows: ii. where the household income is \$30,000 per month or more, students will be required to pay 50% of tuition fees.
-Postgraduate students are to be funded as follows: iii. persons who qualify and their household income is \$30,000 per month or more, will receive 25% of tuition fees. iii. persons who qualify and their household income is less than \$30,000 per month, will receive 50% of tuition fees.
-WINISTRY OF EDUCATION
+Uundergraduate students are to be funded as follows: i. where the household income is \$10,000 per month or less, students will be eligible for 100% funding; ii. where the household income is above \$10,000 per month but less than \$30,000, students will be required to pay 50% of their tuition fees; iii. where the household income is \$30,000 per month or more, students will be required to pay 50% of tuition fees.
+Postgraduate students are to be funded as follows: iii. persons who qualify and their household income is \$30,000 per month or more, will receive 25% of tuition fees. iii. persons who qualify and their household income is 830,000 per month, will receive 50% of tuition fees. iii. persons who qualify and their household income is less than \$30,000 per month, will receive 50% of tuition fees.
+WINISLES OF EDUCATION